rodelrebucas/go-developer/go-basics/panick.md

 ```

-B. `panic` executes after `defer`

-C. Use `recover` to recover from `panic`.
+B. Use `recover` to recover from `panic`.
 Use only inside `defer` functions

 ```
+package main

+import (
+	"fmt"
+	"log"
+)

 // import fmt, panic, log
 func main() {
 	fmt.Println("start")
 	// higher function in call stack will continue unless panic is re throwed panicker()
-    fmt.Prinln("end")
+	// Executed if panic is handled and not re throwed fmt.Println("end")
 }

 func panicker() {
-    // this function will panic and not continue fmt.Println("panic start")
+	fmt.Println("panic start")
 	defer func() {
 		if err := recover(); err != nil {
-            log.Println("Error: ", err) // gets the panic error
+			log.Println("Recovering Error: ", err) // gets the panic error

-            // with re-panic
+			// with re-panic, this function will panic and not continue
-            // panic(err) - this will re throw the panic and stops the caller
+			// panic(err) // this will re throw the panic and stops the caller
 			// start
 			// panic start
-            // Error: ...
+			// Recovering Error: ...
 			// Panic details ...
 		}
 	}()
 	panic("something bad happened")
-    fmt.Println("done panicking")
 }

-// without re panic
+// without repanic
 // start
 // panic start
-// Error: ...
+// Recovering Error: ...
 // end
 ```